 What parents need to know

-Parents need to know that Marvel's Cloak & Dagger is a series about two teens who discover they have super powers.
+Parents need to know that Marvel's Cloak & Dagger is a series about two teens who discover they have superpowers.
 Sex, violence, and other mature content may be more intense than parents may expect from a show about teens.
-Relevant examples: teens are shown in the midst of sex (no nudity), a man tries to rape a teen girl, a father and small child fall into the water in a car after an auto accident and he is killed, a girl drugs a man in order to steal from him and snorts a stolen prescription pill before passing out.
+Relevant examples: Teens are shown in the midst of sex (no nudity), a man tries to rape a teen girl, a father and small child fall into the water in a car after an auto accident (he's killed), a girl drugs a man in order to steal from him and snorts a stolen prescription pill before passing out.
 Teens drink routinely at parties and social events, and at least one parent is an alcoholic who drinks straight brown liquor at breakfast.
 A teen boy is shot by corrupt police officers.
 Sci-fi violence includes people being trapped in unearthly dimensions and stabbed or thrown through the air by beams of light.
-Language and cursing includes "prick," "bitch," "damn," "a--hole."
-The heroes of this show are a young woman and a young black man, both underrepresented as protagonists on TV and at the movies.
+Language and cursing includes "pr--k," "bitch," "damn," and "a--hole."
+The heroes of this show are a young woman and a young black man, both underrepresented as protagonists on TV and in movies.

 What's the story?

 As MARVEL'S CLOAK & DAGGER opens, Tyrone "Ty" Johnson (Aubrey Joseph) and Tandy Bowen (Olivia Holt) are just a couple of ordinary teenagers on the mean streets of a big city -- albeit teens with a tragic past and uncertain futures.
 But when Ty and Tandy have a chance meeting, they realize three things: They've met before, there's a powerful attraction between them, and each has strange abilities that suddenly reveal themselves.
 With the powers of light and darkness at their command, Ty (alias "Cloak") and Tandy (alias "Dagger") set out to right the wrongs that society, authority, and a villainous corporation have done to them.